How to integrate widgets with Constant Contact

 1. Find the Integrations tab

-You can connect your Getsitecontrol account to Constant Contact when editing your widget. Сhoose the Integrations tab in the top bar.
+You can connect your Getsitecontrol account to Constant Contact when editing your widget.
+Choose the Integrations tab in the top bar.

 2. Connect your Getsitecontrol account to SendGrid